Attorney at Law, solo practice

 Christine clerked for the New Mexico Court of Appeals.
-She serves on the board, the CLE, and judicial endorsement committees of the Minnesota American Indian Bar Association; as co-chair of the judicial clerkship committee of the American Indian Law Center; as a member of the Federal Bar Association Diversity and Inclusion Task Force; and on the planning committee for the Indian law section of the Federal Bar Association.
+She serves on the board, the CLE, and judicial endorsement committees of the Minnesota American Indian Bar Association; as co-chair of the judicial clerkship committee of the American Indian Law Center; as a member of the Federal Bar Association Diversity, Equity, and Inclusion Task Force; and on the planning committee for the Indian law section of the Federal Bar Association.

 Christine enjoys spending her free time with her daughter who loves dinosaurs, puppies, and swimming.